 The maximum dollar amount of small claims cases for landlord-tenant disputes is $3,600 until June 30, 2020.
 Nebraska adjusts this amount marginally every five years.
 The previous five years was $3,500.

 The state of Nebraska does not legislate for late fees.
 Therefore, the only way one can be charged is if it’s written into the lease.

 Nebraska also does not have a state statute on the amount of notice required to increase rent.
 Typically, this would be 30 days for month-to-month arrangements and left up to whatever is mentioned in a longer term lease agreement (usually there is no increase for the length of the tenancy).

 Tenant’s Right to Withhold Rent

-Before a tenant can withhold rent or repair and deduct for necessary repairs affecting the habitability of the unit or health and safety of its occupants, notice must be provided to the landlord to allow a reasonable amount of time to fix the problem.
-Before taking action, read more on the rent withholding statute in Neb.
+A tenant can withhold rent or repair and deduct when the landlord willfully or negligently fails to provide essential services such as running water, heat, etc. Notice must first be provided to the landlord stating the noncompliance.
+Read more on the rent withholding statute in Neb.
 Rev. Stat. § 76-1428.
 The repair and deduct statute can be found in Neb.
 Rev. Stat. § 76-1427.

 Termination and Eviction